ec-europa/europa-component-library/docs/Migrating-v3.md

   - twig parameter "type" has been removed (not used)
   - twig parameter "title_class_name" replaced by boolean "title_with_separator" parameter
   - twig parameter "list_class_name" replaced by boolean "links_inline" parameter
-- Date block
-  - css class for variant "cancelled" has been renamed from `.ecl-date-block--canceled` to `.ecl-date-block--cancelled`
-  - new css class `.ecl-date-block__daytime` in place of the `ecl-u-sr-only` utility (components are not supposed to contain utilities)
 - Link
+  - twig parameter "negative" added, to display negative (white on dark) links
+  - twig parameter "no_visited" added, to prevent change of color for visited links
   - twig parameter "icon_path" has been removed (not used)
   - space between icon and label is now set using css (instead of a forced `&nbsp`)
-- Button
+- Text area
-  - variant "search" has been removed (css has been integrated in search form)
+  - twig parameter "invalid_icon" added, to display additional icon when field is invalid
+  - twig parameter "placeholder" added, to manage default content
 - Text input
   - twig parameter "invalid_icon" added, to display additional icon when field is invalid
   - twig parameter "placeholder" added, to manage default content
   - twig parameter "invalid_icon_label" has been removed (not used)
-- Text-area
-  - twig parameter "invalid_icon" added, to display additional icon when field is invalid
-  - twig parameter "placeholder" added, to manage default content

 ## Resources specifics

 - logo file names have been homogenized between EC and EU, using the pattern `logo-(ec|eu)--(language).svg`
+- icon size '2xs' has been changed from 10px to 12px

 ## Presets / themes